DualSPHysics/DualSPHysics/README.md

 1. Clone this repository into your system `git clone https://github.com/DualSPHysics/DualSPHysics.git`
 2. In a terminal, go to the folder `cd DualSPHysics/src/source/`
 3. Create a temporal directory were the build files will be placed `mkdir build`
-4. Make sure that your `GCC` compiler version is compatible with the CUDA version installed in your system (e.g. CUDA 9.1 only supports G++ versions up to 6.x).
-If you want to use an specific version, you should modify the environment variable `CC` and `CXX`, for example: `export CC=/usr/local/bin/gcc-6; export CXX=/usr/local/bin/g++6`
+4. Make sure that your `GCC` compiler version is compatible with the CUDA version installed in your system (e.g. CUDA 11.7 supports G++ versions up to 11.x).
+If you want to use an specific version, you should modify the environment variable `CC` and `CXX`, for example: `export CC=/usr/local/bin/gcc-11; export CXX=/usr/local/bin/g++11`
 4. Go to the build folder and execute cmake `cd build; cmake ..`
 5. Execute `make`